iAmSomeone2/bios_renamer_for_asus/README.md

 ```

 ### Confirm Rust is Installed
-Once you install rust, you will have the build toolchain.
+Once you install Rust, you will have the build toolchain.
 You can confirm that by running these commands.
 ``` cargo --version
 # cargo 1.66.0 (d65d197ad 2022-11-15)